MexicanSocietyUoB/Seminars/_posts/2017-05-17-speakersinfo.md

 before your talk:
 * (1) a short abstract (maximum 150 words),
 * (2) three keywords,
-* (3) a 20-minute presentation in PDF, and
-* (4) a short biography (maximum 200 words).
+* (3) a short biography (maximum 200 words).
+* (4) a 20-minute presentation in PDF, and

 Our goal with the Science Seminars is sharing to the international and to the Mexican community what the students of University of Birmingham are doing in their areas of research.
-We are also encouraging the community to work towards a reproducible and open science where anyone, anywhere can get the benefits of Science
+We are also encouraging the community to work towards a reproducible and open science where anyone, anywhere can get the benefits of Science.

 ## Requirements

 ##### (1) Abstract

-**Abstract** of approximately 150 word.
-In case that you require a bit of inspiration for writing your abstract, you can visit the following instructions that provide a good example of a well written and structured abstract.
+We recommend you to write an abstract of approximately 150 word.
+[How to construct a Nature summary paragraph](https://github.com/MexicanSocietyUoB/Seminars/blob/master/assets/presentations/Letter_bold_para.pdf) is a good reference of both well written and well structured abstract.
-[How to construct a Nature summary paragraph](https://github.com/MexicanSocietyUoB/Seminars/blob/master/assets/presentations/Letter_bold_para.pdf)

 ##### (2) Keywords
 Provide from three to five keywords going from general to specific areas of your research.

 ##### (3) Title of the presentation
-Try to put a bit of imagination and create a provocative title.
+Put a bit of imagination and create a provocative title.
 We want that our audience feel the power of science and the creation of new knowledge.

 ##### (4) Presentation
-The presentation should be 20 minutes followed by 10 minutes questions.
+The presentation should be 20 minutes followed by 10 minutes of questions and answers.
 The presentation is in English language and is targeted for a general audience.
 If possible, the presentation should cover introduction to the topic highlighting the novelty and contribution to knowledge, the methodology used in the research, results and conclusions.

-Your presentation is going to be available in the Science Seminar's website for which we require that your content is under the creative commons licence.
+Your presentation is going to be available in the Science Seminar's [website](https://mexicansocietyuob.github.io/seminars/) for which we require that the content of your presentation is under the creative commons licence.

-We suggest to read these references to structure your presentation [(Corticalia 2016)](https://corticalia.wordpress.com/2016/06/19/how-to-structure-a-presentation/).
+We recommend you to read these general points on how to structure your presentation [(Corticalia 2016)](https://corticalia.wordpress.com/2016/06/19/how-to-structure-a-presentation/).

 ##### (5) Short Biography
 Create a short biography of maximum 200 words.
-We also encourage you to share your contact details such as Webpage, twitter, Facebook, github or e-mail.
+We also encourage you to share your contact details such as Webpage, twitter, Facebook, github and e-mail.
-It would be nice if you have a photo to add you in the data base of the presenters.
+This is optional, but it would be nice if you have a photo to add you in the data base of the presenters.

 Some tips for a short biography are: Use formal style; Tailor it for a specific occasion;
 Be concise; Define yourself in the first sentence and afterwards establish your credentials;